The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Have questions about visas in Thailand?
 Here are a few popular questions people frequently ask about Thai visas:

-Can I get an extension on my visa on arrival or tourist visa?
+Can I get an extension on my visa exemption or tourist visa?

-Indian citizens can extend a visa once for a maximum of seven days at any immigration office in Thailand.
+Indian citizens can extend a visa once for a maximum of 30 days at any immigration office in Thailand.

 Can I extend my tourist visa within Thailand?

-No, you cannot ask for an extension other than the additional seven days when applying for an extension within Thailand.
+No, you cannot ask for an extension other than the additional 30 days when applying for an extension within Thailand.

 Once your visa expires, you need to return to India to re-apply for a tourist visa.